AdaCore/gnatcoverage/testsuite/Qualif/Ada/mcdc/MixedConstructs/req.rst

 MCDC expectations for mixes of various statement and decision constructs
 ========================================================================

-MCDC expectations for mixes of various statement and decision constructs representative of real application code.

 .. rubric:: Requirement(s)

 The Core requirements are honored on programs mixing arbitrary Ada constructs together, with arbitrary levels of syntactic nesting (such as loops within